crelte/crelte/docs/02-core/02-load-data.md

 ```

 ## Types
-There are three main ways `loadData` can be defined.
+There are four ways `loadData` can be defined.
 Each of them will be executed on the server and on the client.

 ### Object
 This is the most common way loadData will be used.